 - Falkland Palace - Fife.
 Former royal palace of Scottish Kings.
 Castle already existed when it was acquired by Scottish Crown.
 Transformed into beautiful Renaissance palace in 1501 – 1541.

 - Holyrood Palace - City of Edinburgh.
 Official residence of the monarch of Scotland since the 15th century.
 Current palace built in 1498 – 1501.
 Many valuable interior items, museum (Queen’s Gallery).

 - Hopetoun House - West Lothian.
 Suburban redidence – enormous stately home.
 Built in 1699 – 1701, largely extended in 1721 – 1748.
 Magnificent interiors.

 - Mount Stuart House - Argyll and Bute.
 Large and ornate country house in Neo-Gothic style.
 Originally built in 1719, rebuilt after 1877.
 The very first house with heated pool inside and the first house in Scotland to be lit by electricity.

 - Paxton House - Scottish Borders.
 Beautiful country house, built in 1758 – 1766, with beautiful interiors and Chippendale furniture.
 Contains fine art gallery with European paintings.

 - Taymouth Castle - Perth and Kinross.
 Large country house built in the site of earlier Balloch Castle.
-Present country house is built in early 19th century in Gothic Revival style.
+Present country house is built in the early 19th century in Neo-Gothic style.
 Sumptuous interiors with numerous valuable artworks.